-After reviewing service levels, as appropriate to ensure ongoing financial sustainability projected expenditures identified in Section 6.1.2 will be accommodated in the organisation's 10 year long term financial plan.
+After reviewing service levels as appropriate to ensure ongoing financial sustainability, projected expenditures identified in Section 6.1.3 will be accommodated in the organisation's 10 year LTFP.

 6.3 Valuation Forecasts

 Asset values are forecast to increase as additional assets are added to the asset stock from construction and acquisition by the organisation and from assets constructed by land developers and others and donated to the organisation.
 Figure 9 shows the projected replacement cost asset values over the planning period in real values.